RedisLabs/redislabs-docs/content/rs/installing-upgrading/plan-deployment/configuring-aws-instances.md

 not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
 Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume connected.
-Later, when setting up RS on the instance, make sure that [the persistence storage]({{< relref "/rs/installing-upgrading/persistent-ephemeral-storage.md" >}}) is configured to use this volume.
+Later, when setting up Redis Enterprise Software on the instance, make sure that [the persistence storage]({{< relref "/rs/installing-upgrading/configuring/persistent-ephemeral-storage.md" >}}) is configured to use this volume.

 {{< note >}}
 After [installing the RS package]({{< relref "/rs/installing-upgrading/_index.md" >}}) on the instance